GovTechSG/techpass-user-docs/docs/onboard.md

 ## Vendor

 ### Step 1
-Send in your request for a TechPass account to TechPass Team
+Send in your request for a TechPass account to Product Team

 Once your request has been approved, you will receive an username via email and initial passcode via SMS
 ![Vendor_Email_Invitation](assets/support/Vendor_Email_Invitation.jpeg)